top of page

 5. Individualised Herbal Medicine

 Herbal medicine offers beautiful support for the cyclical brain changes of PMDD.
 Some herbs help modulate how your brain responds to fluctuating hormones, while others support energy, mood, detoxification, and sleep.
-We also address common nutrient deficiencies.
+We will also address common nutrient deficiencies.

 You Are Not Broken, You Are Cyclical

+Symptoms are messages.
+PMDD is not a sign that your body is failing, it’s a sign that your system is under strain and needs support.
 If you suspect you’re living with PMDD, ADHD, or struggling with challenging moods and anxiety, I'd love to support you to find steadiness in your cycle:

 References (examples, I have a huge database of ongoing research as I plan to complete mt PhD)